yeshwanthkonk/guvi_arrays/README.md

 ### 10.js
     You are given with two arrays.
     Your task is to merge the array such that first array is in ascending order and second one in descending order.

+### 34.js
+    Indian politics has an interesting trend in history.
+A party which assumes that it is the undefeatable champion in elections has been defeated by other parties in many instances.
+    You are a data analyst in the Election Commission.
+You are given a list containing a year and the party which won the election in that particular year.
+Your task is to analyse the trend and find the years in which, one party, which won many elections consecutively, was suddenly defeated by another.

+### 71.js
+    Given two numbers N,K followed by an array of N elements, print the array after doing right shift K times (in cyclic manner).
+    Input Size : 1 <= N, K <= 100000